 for Veterans and the Public

 Whether or not to start treatment for HIV is a decision that each person must make with his or her providers.
 HIV medication (known as antiretrovirals) is recommended for all HIV infected people, and more urgently for anyone who has evidence of immune suppression (a CD4+ cell count of less than 350-500) or an AIDS diagnosis (an infection or cancer associated with HIV).
-Current guidelines recommend starting HIV treatment because HIV is known to affect many parts of the body even early on in infection and some damage caused by HIV can be irreversible.
+It also is more urgently recommended for anyone who has a sex partner who is not infected with HIV, and for women who may become pregnant.
+Current guidelines recommend starting HIV treatment because HIV is known to affect many parts of the body even early on in infection, and some damage caused by HIV can be irreversible.

 In general, you and your provider will need to consider: